mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 In most cases the fill-tool can’t deal with the anti-aliasing (the soft edge in your line art to make it more smooth when zoomed out) In Krita you have the grow-shrink option.
 Setting that to say… 2 expands the color two pixels.

 Threshold decides when the fill-tool should consider a different color pixel to be a border.
-And the feathering adds a extra soft border to the fill.
+And the feathering adds an extra soft border to the fill.

 Now, if you click on a gapless-part of the image with your preferred color… (Remember to set the opacity to 1.0!)